mramshaw/ML_with_Missing_Data/README.md

 Following on from my [ML with SciPy](http://github.com/mramshaw/ML_with_SciPy) exercise, I make sure to carefully examine the structure of the data first!

+## Missing Data

+This is a long-standing issue.
+If a sensitive or troublesome field is left as optional, it will tend to be either: left blank, or else populated with values such as __N/A__ (meaning possibly "Not Applicable" or "Not Available").
+So, using SICs (Sales Industry Codes - which are generally three digits) as an example, if this field is made mandatory - and validated for being numeric - the easy data entry options will tend to be either "000" or "999" (although other options for "unknown" Sales Industry Codes are of course possible).
+But none of these values make for good data analysis.

+[The essential problem is that data entry personnel generally lack both the training and the data to correctly determine the missing fields.
+ Plus they are generally paid by volume, so it is not really in their best interests to spend a lot of time on their data-entry problems.]

 ## Data